erengungormez/eren-gungormez/README.md

 ⚙️ Founder of **Uludag Teknoloji ve Felsefe Topluluğu** (lit.
 Technology and Philosophy Community), a university community at **Uludag University**.

+💻 Developed high-tech computer games with a focus on hypercasual and independent genres using the C# programming language and Blueprint scripting in the Unreal Engine and Unity game engines.
+Additionally, develop applications using the Dart language on the Flutter platform.

+- Working with C#, Python, C++, HTML, Sass/SCSS, Dart, Flutter.
+- Can utilize Mattermost, ClickUp, Trello, GitHub Projects and several other tools and platforms for team coordination & project development.
+- Seasoned in Adobe Photoshop, Photoshop Lightroom, Canva and Figma for image manipulation, raster and vector graphic design.

 ###

 <div align="center">